 Phone Consultation & Support: Any student wishing to receive emotional/psychological support and guidance can contact our office and speak to one of our counselors.
 Whether you are just wanting more information about our services, wanting tips on stress management, guidance on how to help a friend, please email us at firstname.lastname@example.org to arrange a time to speak to a counselor.

-Initial Needs Assessment: To determine how we can best support you, we encourage you to schedule a 30-minute appointment via video conferencing.
+Initial Needs Assessment: To determine how we can best support you, we encourage you to schedule a 30-minute appointment via video conferencing (Microsoft Teams).
 You will complete some forms online and meet confidentially with one of our counselors, who will then help assess your mental health needs and connect you with the necessary recommendations and resources to address those needs.
 To schedule an appointment, please click on this link and choose the first tab, "Schedule a First Time Appointment.”
 If the appointment times offered do not fit your schedule, please indicate that on your online forms and call us at 502.272.8480 to discuss your availability.
 You may also request for this appointment to be in-person by emailing us at email@example.com.

 Referral: While we are able to address most mental health issues, some concerns may require more specialized or intensive service that we are able to provide.
 We can help connect you to resources within the community to support you with those needs.